sashinpivotal/dsa-java-review-doc/README.md

   - Verify that *getEmployeeInfo* and *work* methods work as expected

 - Check in your code to the Github repo
+  - "git init"
+  - add .gitignore to the project directory
+  - "git add ."
+  - "git commit -m "initial commit"
+  - create a repo in your GitHub
+  - go to your project directory root
+  - git remote add origin <your-github-repo>

 ### Optional exercise (do this only if you have extra time)